pantelis/aiml-common/lectures/optimization/maximum-likelihood/_index.md

 It is now instructive to go over an example to understand that even the plain-old mean squared error (MSE), the objective that is common in the regression setting, falls under the same umbrella - its the cross entropy between $\hat p_{data}$ and a Gaussian model.

-Please follow the whiteboard discussion associated with Section 5.5.1 of the Ian Goodfellow's book or section 20.2.4 of Russell \& Norvig's book and [these notes](https://www.cs.indiana.edu/~predrag/classes/2016fallb365x/ols.pdf)  and consider the following figure for assistance to visualize the relationship of $p_{data}$ and $p_{model}$.
+Please follow the discussion associated with Section 5.5.1 of the Ian Goodfellow's book or section 20.2.4 of Russell \& Norvig's book and [these notes](https://www.cs.indiana.edu/~predrag/classes/2016fallb365x/ols.pdf)  and consider the following figure for assistance to visualize the relationship of $p_{data}$ and $p_{model}$.

 ![conditional-model-gaussian](images/conditional-model-gaussian.png#center)
 _Please replace the y-axis target variable $t$ with $y$.
 The green dashed line shows the mean of the $p_{model}$ distribution._

+The following notebook goes through the MLE calculation from scratch and shows the negative log-likelihood curves for a very simple MLE problem of fitting a Gaussian $p_{model}$ to an array produced by sampling an unknown underlying distribution $p_{data}$.

+<iframe src="https://nbviewer.jupyter.org/github/pantelis-classes/cs634-notebooks/blob/master/maximum_likelihood.ipynb" width="900" height="1200"></iframe>

-The following notebook is instructive of what ML is calculating is going on for the dataset we have seen before.
+The following notebook is instructive of what MLE is calculating for the dataset we have seen before.
 Note that this notebook reveals also the large swings that the $\mathbf w$ takes to fit the model for larger capacities.
 Please vary $M$ in the code to observe the dynamic range of the weights of the model.

 ![w-star-various-capacities](images/w-star-various-capacities.png#center)
 _Optimal $\mathbf w$ for various model capacities_